College Football on ABC: 2000s

 In 2000, ABC shifted Dan Fouts to the Monday Night Football booth.
 Besides teaming with Brent Musburger and Keith Jackson, Fouts the year prior, teamed with Charlie Jones at least once (UCLA @ USC on November 20).

 Prior to the addition of the 12th game on a permanent basis in 2002, ABC aired pre-season classic games including the Kickoff Classic and Pigskin Classic.
 In the 2005 season, ABC aired 77 games in 36 windows including the National Championship.

 From 2002 to 2005, ABC highlighted the top game of the week as the "BCS Spotlight Game."

-On December 6, 2003, Tim Brant filled in for Keith Jackson on Oregon State @ USC, who was ill.
+On December 6, 2003, Tim Brant filled in for Keith Jackson, who was ill, on Oregon State @ USC.

 The September 10, 2004 game between Florida State and Miami was originally scheduled for Labor Day (September 6) at 8 p.m.
 ET on ABC, but was moved due to a hurricane.
 The November 13 Utah-Wyoming game was delayed almost two hours due to a power failure.
 Also, due to poor lighting, ABC was only able to televise the 2nd half of the game.

 Beginning with the 2006 season, ABC started regularly showing prime time games under the Saturday Night Football umbrella, while games with 12:00 p.m.
-Eastern game times are televised by the network on an occasional basis.
+Eastern game times are televised by ABC on an occasional basis.
 This marked a departure from 7:00 p.m.
 West Coast-only games (ending after the 2006 season) and occasional 8:00 p.m. games (occurring every week as part of Saturday Night Football).
 Also, the recently developed BCS Spotlight Game was essentially replaced by Saturday Night Football.

-The 2006 season was marked by a lot of reshuffling in its broadcasting teams in addition to Jackson, as Lynn Swann left departed from the network to embark on a failed political run, Aaron Taylor left to pursue a career change, and Gary Danielson went to CBS to cover Southeastern Conference games.
+The 2006 season was marked by a lot of reshuffling in its broadcasting teams in addition to Jackson, as Lynn Swann departed from ABC to embark on a failed political run, Aaron Taylor left to pursue a career change, and Gary Danielson went to CBS to cover Southeastern Conference games.
 As a result, Dan Fouts began calling play-by-play.

 ESPN, which is majority owned by The Walt Disney Company, has also increased its involvement with ABC over the years.
 Hosts from the cable channel's College GameDay program typically appear during halftime of the 3:30 game (often to preview the Saturday Night Football game they may have done the broadcast from) and when they are on-site during the Saturday night game.
 In addition, the announcers have become increasingly interchangeable.
 From the 2006 season onward, as part of a network-wide rebranding of sports coverage, broadcasts on ABC are now presented under ESPN branding and graphics as ESPN College Football on ABC.

 On November 18, 2006, ABC's broadcast of the rivalry between Ohio State and Michigan (then the #1 and #2 teams in the AP Top 25 college football rankings), in which the Buckeyes defeated the Wolverines, 42–39, was the network's highest-rated college football contest in over 13 years.